-General Motors lifts 2024 profit forecast after strong Q1
+General Motors Lifts 2024 Profit Forecast After Strong Q1

 "The team is executing well and making progress across the board," GM Chief Executive Mary Barra said in a letter to shareholders.

-Net profits in the first quarter rose 24 percent to $3.0 billion on a 7.6 percent rise in revenues.
+Net profits in the first quarter rose 24 per cent to $3 billion on a 7.6 per cent rise in revenues.

 US auto deliveries were down slightly in terms of volume, but North American earnings climbed on "consistent" pricing and lower costs, the company said in a presentation.